Monika’s Assistive Technology Tips

 3. Be My Eyes: Connects users with sighted volunteers for visual assistance.

-At the heart of Monika’s digital experience is the screen reader—a game-changing technology built into most modern gadgets.
+At the heart of Monika’s digital experience is the screen reader—a game-changing technology built into most modern gadgets and the “Voice Over” acccessibility feature on her iPhone to convert.

-“What I use is called a screen reader,” Monika explains.
+“What I use is called a screen reader,( called Voice over) ” Monika explains.
 “These are built into almost all pieces of gadgets nowadays.
 It will read out exactly what is on your screen, such as buttons, links, text, and other things.”

 Instead of tapping icons, Monika navigates her devices with custom gestures; -Swiping left to right with one finger to move between items; Double-tapping with one finger to activate an item